PatriciaBalboaKIT/Understanding-Disclosure-Riskin-Differential-Privacy/README.md

 ```bash
 conda activate wb
 ```
 Each attack (uniform, Census or extreme) has its script `attack_NAME.py` to run the attack on the respective distribution.
-Each script takes about 1 day to execute with GPU acceleration.
+Each script takes about one hour to execute with GPU acceleration.

 To run an attack, from the top-level project directory run
 ```bash